JuliaVTK/ReadVTK.jl/docs/src/index.md

 # ReadVTK.jl

-With [ReadVTK.jl](https://github.com/trixi-framework/ReadVTK.jl) you can read in data from VTK files in Julia.
+With [ReadVTK.jl](https://github.com/trixi-framework/ReadVTK.jl) you can read in data from VTK XML files in Julia.
 It aims to complement the excellent package [WriteVTK.jl](https://github.com/jipolanco/WriteVTK.jl).
 ReadVTK is part of the [Trixi Framework](https://trixi-framework.github.io).